clnhlzmn/blog/_drafts/copper-kitten.md

 * First class functions

   These can be simulated in C using function pointers and a context parameter but it is awkward.

 * Compile time code generation (à la C++ templates)

-  I think C++ is very interesting in this regard, but I believe it tries to do too much.
+  C++ can do a lot in this regard, but I believe it tries to do too much.

-* A good way to write hierarchical state machines
+* Hierarchical state machine library

+  It seems that every program I write for

 #### How